JuliaComputing/PkgAuthentication.jl/docs/auth-flows.md

    The body of the request should be the challenge string (just plain bytes, not encoded as JSON or anything).

-   The server MUST responds with the status code `200` and a body containing the response URL fragment `response` (again, plain bytes, no encoding of any form).
+   The server MUST respond with the status code `200` and a body containing the response URL fragment `response` (again, plain bytes, no encoding of any form).

 3. Opening the response URL fragment in the user's browser.

-   At this point, the user should open the following URL browser (that is logged into the package server) and approve the authentication request:
+   At this point, the user should open the following URL in a web browser (that is logged into the package server) and approve the authentication request:

    ```
    $(pkg_server)/$(auth_suffix)/response?$(response)